equalframework/equal-doc/docs/advanced/security.md

 ### AccessController.php

-Speaking of security, eQual has a built-in "control tower" called AccessController.class.php (in */lib/qinoa/access/*), granting or not the permission to perform CRUD actions depending on a few parameters.
-This service is called by default.
+This file is the built-in "control tower" of eQual, and is located in **/lib/qinoa/access/**.
+What it does is granting the permission (or not) to perform CRUD actions depending on a few set criteria.
+This service is called by default and you usually don't have to think about it

-You can also overwrite AccessController to your own needs (and your own risks), this is particularly useful to establish future-proof settings, aswell as an alternative to core_permission (see [Cheat Sheet > Grant DB rights](../howtos-and-examples/generic-cheat-sheet.md)).
+But if you need custom security rules, you can also **overwrite AccessController** (at your own risks).
+This is particularly useful to establish future-proof settings, aswell as an alternative to core_permission (see [Cheat Sheet > Grant DB rights](../howtos-and-examples/generic-cheat-sheet.md)).

-In the next section we'll see how to proceed
+In the following section we'll see how to proceed:

 ### Overriding AccessController

-In **/lib**, create a folder by the name of your project, you want a directory exactly like this: **/lib/myapp/access/AccessController.class.php**
+In **/lib**, create a folder by the name of your project, you want a directory similar to this: **/lib/myapp/access/AccessController.class.php**

 Then, in the **config.inc.php** file of your package (located at /public/packages/myapp/config.inc.php), add this line: